slsa-framework/slsa/docs/attestation-model.md

 ## Formats

-This section explains how to choose the attestation format best for your situation by considering factors such as use case and who will be consuming the attestation.
+This section explains how to choose the attestation format that's best suited for your situation by considering factors such as intended use and who will be consuming the attestation.

 ### First party